Logo Start Planning your F1 Trip

 Las Vegas

 It’s a match made in heaven.
 Take the entertainment capital of the world and combine it with the greatest show on earth, and you’ve got the Las Vegas GP.
-From November 16th to 18th, 2023, Formula 1 rolls into town for what is arguably the most anticipated new Grand Prix in modern times.

 Of course, this isn’t the first time a Formula 1 race has been staged in Las Vegas.
-In 1981 and 1982, F1 raced in an uninspired circuit hastily created in the car park of legendary Vegas casino Caesars Palace.
+In 1981 and 1982, F1 raced in an uninspired circuit hastily created in the car park of the legendary Vegas casino Caesars Palace.

 The Grand Prix was a flash in the pan – a cash grab to fill the city’s coffers and an ill-conceived event.
 The Grand Prix was loathed by F1 fans and drivers, and the Caesars Palace circuit has become a byword for dull and characterless racing circuits.